 Obviously, death from whooping cough is what people fear most, and this is what vaccination campaigns assure us they are hoping to prevent.

 As you can see, deaths were much more common in the early 1900s, but they were surely declining.
-This can definitely be attributed to better infection control, sanitation and nutrition.
-Back in the early 1900s, there were brutal medical practices like twilight sleep for birthing women.
-And, we knew so little about the immune system back then.
+This can be attributed to better infection control, sanitation, nutrition and antibiotics.
+Of course as time goes on, we learn more about how to treat disease and the immune system – which is still a mystery we’re unfolding.
+Science is never settled – we’re learning and studying every day.

 In the mid 1800s, it was a switched on Hungarian doctor named Ignaz Semmelweis who discovered the cause of death of many new mothers.
 When doctors performed autopsies and then attended to birthing women (without washing their hands or changing their clothes), he noticed women would develop puerperal fever and die.